 Store Recommendation System

 In this tutorial, we'll construct an inventory-focused recommendation system.
-We're going to use the Python SDK for simplicity, but you should be able to adapt the concepts to other programming languages.
 A versatile recommendation system has broad applications, ranging from e-commerce platforms to brick-and-mortar supermarkets, enabling them to provide more intelligent product suggestions to customers.
 This tutorial was inspired by the winners of the XpressAi Tokyo Builders Hackathon 2023.

 Here's what we will be covering in this tutorial: